ReverseAndBot/Snapchat-Bot/README.md

 - Complete SaaS [^1] solution:

-  - Everything runs in the background on our servers.
+  - Everything runs in the background on our servers 24/7.
   - Setup the workflows once with your favorite browser.
   - No installation required.
   - No poor ADB bridge (no connected devices).
+  - No poor signer being used.
   - No poor browser module.
   - No phones required, no tablets required, no emulators required, no browser emulation required, no own server required.